 The Sloop KEY WEST is nearly finished, and will go on the next week.
 I do not know who takes charge of her.

 P.S.
 Septr.
 13. Since writing you above I have been informed that the mail packet Schr.
 HOPE in going from here to Key West on the night of the 7th inst. ran ashore on the Wash Woman Shoal and is a total loss.
 Capt.
 Griffith came here last night for the purpose of chartering the Schr.
-SYLPH to take the mail to Charleston on the 15th but cannot get her and it is uncertain whether he can procure any vessel."
+SYLPH to take the mail to Charleston on the 15th but cannot get her and it is uncertain whether he can procure any vessel."- May 6, 1840.

 Letter 9